-Some people seem to get stretch marks at the slightest sign of weight gain, whereas others have resilient skin that can resist any kind of stretching.
-What gives?
+Some people seem to get stretch marks at the slightest sign of weight gain, whereas others have resilient skin that can resist any kind of stretching.Â

 It can be especially frustrating that your bestie is seemingly immune to stretch marks while you tend to get them as if they're going out of style.
 Your mom and dad are likely to blame for this.Â

+So, are stretch marks genetic?
+Yes - to some extent, at least.
 Similar to cellulite, genetics can play a big role in determining your risk for stretch marks.
 This is because it's a trait that is often passed down that leaves the skin lacking elastin — the essential connective tissue needed to allow your skin to stretch without tearing.Â

 While there may be some things you can do to influence your chances of developing these scars, it's unlikely that you'll be able to avoid the hereditary factor altogether.
+The goal turns to damage control rather than complete prevention.

 - Being female